Sandra Church: Films and television

 Church's first on-screen appearance was on the Producers' Showcase, followed by the role of Jeannie in The Mugger (1958).
 She subsequently guest starred on the television series Look Up And Live (1959), as well as The DuPont Show of the Month in 1960.
 Three years later, she played Marion MacWhite in the film adaptation of Eugene Burdick and William Lederer's novel, The Ugly American (1963).
 Also in 1963, she appeared on television in The Eleventh Hour and Kraft Suspense Theatre.

 Personal life

 In October 1961 it was widely reported that Church and Gypsy composer Jule Styne would marry, although this was untrue.
 In November 1964, she married Broadway play producer Norman Twain in Bridgetown, Barbados at the home of stage designer Oliver Messel.
-The couple divorced in 1975.
-She later married Albert H. Clayburgh until his passing in 1997.
+She was married to Albert H. 'Bill' Clayburgh from 1992 until his death in 1997.

-Church's great-aunt was educator Mary Florence Denton, a longtime faculty member at Doshisha University in Kyoto.
+Church's great-aunt was educator Mary Florence Denton, a long-time faculty member at Doshisha University in Kyoto.